pbs/python-coveapi/README.md

 # Overview

-<code>coveapi</code> is the Python client for the PBS COVE API service.
+Python-coveapi is the Python client for the PBS COVE API service.

 # Getting Started